Taxi livery: Portugal

 In Portugal, taxis were traditionally black with the upper half painted light green.
 This was changed to a uniform beige color in the 1990s, but in the 2000s (decade) many new taxis have gone back to the traditional livery.
 Since 2018, the black and green color scheme came to be again the only allowed livery in continental Portugal.

 In Madeira, during the 1980s, the black and green livery of the taxis was replaced by a yellow scheme with a stripe of light-blue in the middle.

 In Azores, taxis used to have the same color schemes as in continental Portugal.
 Nowadays, taxis are white with two diagonal blue lines on the rear doors.

 Mercedes C- and E-class are popular taxi models.

 Russia

 In Russia some companies are offering a 'luxury' taxi service where taxis are Maybachs and TechArt Magnums (tuned Porsche Cayennes) – but most cabs are operated by more 'conventional' brands, such as Ford Focus or Renault Kangoo in larger cities and Russian makes elsewhere.

+Slovenia

+In Slovenia taxis are operated by small private companies.
+They can be of any color with mandatory taxi sign on the roof.
+Only in Koper and Sežana the taxis must be white.